txt/se16/project/feb1.md

-Note that to succeed in this task, you have narrow the focus as soon as possible; e.g. consider the task of some using a text editor to write a timetable for a small high school.
+Note that to succeed in this task, you have narrow the focus as soon as possible; e.g. consider the task of manually writing a web page and its associated errors:

++ Referencing an image or  style sheet that does not exist;
++ Number of closing list tags is less than the number of opening list tags;
++ etc.

+For another task, consider  using a text editor to write a timetable for a small high school.

 - The text is a table with columns (for hours in the